wulf7/iwmbt-firmware/README.md

 ## Requirements

-* gcc/clang, nmake (FreeBSD make)
+* gcc/clang, GNU make, pkg-config
 * libusb as external dependency
 * FreeBSD (Mac OS X and NetBSD should work after minor tweaking)
 * GNU make, git, curl and extended regex-awared find is required for bootstrapping from upstream source repository

 It is created primarily for FreeBSD but can be easily adopted to any other operating system that has libusb ported to.
-At the moment of writing the most unportable part is Makefile.

 ## Downloading